What is a rainscreen cladding system?

 7th October 2017

 Rainscreen cladding has been used for centuries to protect buildings from the elements.
 These rainscreen systems first became widely used in the UK during the 1950s because it provided an efficient and cost effective method of rebuilding much of the country’s infrastructure.
-Although still widely used for new build developments, re-cladding or overcladding is now commonly specified for refurbishment of existing buildings.
+Although still widely used for new build developments, re-cladding or overcladding is now commonly specified for the refurbishment of existing buildings.

 Rainscreen cladding systems provide new and old buildings with a number of performance benefits.
 Principally, rainscreen cladding works by creating a rear ventilated cavity between the reverse of the cladding panel and the outer face of the building.
 This enables air to constantly circulate, forcing any moisture that penetrates the joints of the cladding panels out, before it reaches the building structure.